TimHanewich/Power-Platform-Assets/Demos/Virtual-Tables-Demo/readme.md

 Read more about virtual tables [here](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/create-edit-virtual-entities).

-This "proof of concepts" demonstrates using Dataverse virtual tables in a Power Apps portal.
+This "proof of concept" demonstrates using Dataverse virtual tables in a Power Apps portal.
 We are dynamically pulling data from a 3rd party API at run time (when the portal page is visited) on demand.

 This demo was built by **Tim Hanewich** and **Al Smith**.